xiix0/scam/README.md

-You have a strong appeal for members of your own sex.
+There is a fly on your nose.